-- 14.2 Health professionals prescribing medicines should use telephone, video link or online prescribing (remote prescribing) only in exceptional circumstances and when doing so should: - follow guidance set out by the General Medical Council or the Nursing and Midwifery Council on assessing capacity and obtaining informed consent from people. - be aware that not all support workers have the training and skills to assist with the assessment and discussion of the person's clinical needs that are required for safe remote prescribing. - ensure that the support worker understand any instructions send written confirmation of the instructions to the Step-up Step-down unit as soon as possible.
+14.2 Health professionals prescribing medicines should use telephone, video link or online prescribing (remote prescribing) only in exceptional circumstances and when doing so should:

+- follow guidance set out by the General Medical Council or the Nursing and Midwifery Council on assessing capacity and obtaining informed consent from people. - be aware that not all residential workers have the training and skills to assist with the assessment and discussion of the person's clinical needs that are required for safe remote prescribing. - ensure that residential worker understand any instructions send written confirmation of the instructions to the care home as soon as possible.

-14.3 Support workers should:
+14.3 Residential worker should: